AIDC-AI/Ovis/README.md

 - [Wings: Learning Multimodal LLMs without Text-only Forgetting](https://arxiv.org/abs/2406.03496)

 ## License
-The project is licensed under the Apache 2.0 License and is restricted to uses that comply with the license agreements of Gemma2 and Siglip.
+This project is licensed under the Apache License, Version 2.0 (SPDX-License-Identifier: Apache-2.0).

+## Disclaimer
+We used compliance-checking algorithms during the training process, to ensure the compliance of the trained model to the best of our ability.
+Due to the complexity of the data and the diversity of language model usage scenarios, we cannot guarantee that the model is completely free of copyright issues or improper content.
+If you believe anything infringes on your rights or generates improper content, please contact us, and we will promptly address the matter.